 Neighborhood Yard Sale

-Several variations to this work wonderfully, such as having “crazy hat day” or “ugliest tie” day, and so forth.
-This is a great way to raise money at schools, work places, and so forth.
-Charge fifty cents or a dollar on a designated day where everyone who pays gets to wear their pajamas (or whatever you’ve decided to make it all about) to school, work, etc. Then, have a few contests for “cutest pjs” or “strangest hat” to keep it fun and get people excited.
+Several variations to this work wonderfully, such as having “crazy hat day” or “ugliest tie” day, etc. This is a great way to raise money at schools, work places, and so forth.
+Charge fifty cents or a dollar on a designated day where everyone who pays gets to wear their pajamas (or whatever you’ve decided to make it all about) to school, work, etc. Then, have a few contests for “cutest PJs” or “strangest hat” to keep it fun and get people excited.

 Ask your local café if you can hold a poetry reading.
 You can also do this in someone’s home, at a park, or other location.
 Participants can share their poetry as you pass a hat around to collect donations.